-Searching for a reasonably priced spotting scope that brings the top features?
-Learn more about the Weaver Kaspa 3-9×40 and what it brings to the table.
+Searching for a reasonably priced scope that brings the top features?
+Learn more about the Weaver Kaspa 3-9X40 scope review and what it brings to the table.

 Specifications for the Weaver Kaspa 3-9×40 Ballistic-X Scope

 |Field of View||32.6’ at 100 yards / 11m at 100m|

 |Turrets Resettable to Zero||No|

 |Finger Adjustable Turrets||Yes|